-Welcome to the California State University (CSU) – the world's largest higher education system with 23 unique campuses serving more than 474,000 students with 49,000 employees statewide.
-Each year, the university awards nearly 100,000 bachelor’s, master’s and doctoral degrees.
-CSU graduates now total more than 3 million strong, and are serving as leaders in the industries that drive California’s economy, including business, agriculture, entertainment, engineering, teaching, hospitality and healthcare.
+Welcome to the California State University (CSU) –the nation’s largest comprehensive higher education system with 23 unique campuses serving approximately 484,000 students with more than 50,800 faculty and staff.
+Each year, the university awards more than 120,000 degrees.
+CSU graduates are serving as leaders in the industries that drive California’s economy, including business, agriculture, entertainment, engineering, teaching, hospitality and healthcare.
 Learn more at www.calstate.edu.

 Since 1961, the CSU has provided an affordable, accessible and high-quality education to more than 3.4 million graduates throughout California.
 While each campus is unique based on its curricular specialties, location and campus culture, every CSU is distinguished for the quality of its educational programs.
 All campuses are fully accredited, provide a high-quality broad liberal educational program and offer opportunities for students to engage in campus life through the Associated Students, Inc., clubs and service learning.
 Through leading-edge programs, superior teaching and extensive workforce training opportunities, CSU students graduate with the critical thinking skills, industry knowledge and hands-on experience necessary for employment and career advancement.